 "We transferred when our start-up free banking with another bank had expired and it started charging what we thought were excessive amounts.
 And I can honestly say it's one of the best business decisions we've ever made," says Liz.

 "We enjoy free banking.
 We don't pay bank charges for simple things like paying money in or taking it out — in fact The Co-operative Bank gives us money in the form of a loyalty bonus on our anniversary date.
 And I'm happy to say we also receive interest every month."

 Like the Co-operative Bank, Triodos is an ethical bank that is increasingly attracting business customers.

 Small firms looking for alternative places to borrow or save can also take advantage of one of the new breed of savings and loans providers aimed specifically at SMEs.
-These include Aldermore, Shawbrook Bank, Cambridge & Counties Bank and Burnley Savings and Loans.
+These include Aldermore, Shawbrook Bank, Tide and Cambridge & Counties Bank.